-- where a co-supervisor is added because the other supervisor does not have an appropriate academic qualification (e.g. does not have a Ph.D. or equivalent); - (ii) where a student wishes to draw equally upon the expertise of two supervisors from different disciplines; - (iii) where a new faculty member is introduced to the standards of the department by providing an opportunity to work with an experienced supervisor; and - (iv) where required to conform to Dalhousie University Faculty of Graduate Studies' practice regarding external supervisors or supervisors not from the student's department of program.
-An Adjunct faculty member may be the academic supervisor of a student provided the student also has an internal advisor to handle the administrative details.
-This is usually done to support the student within the program rather than for reasons of academic need.
+- (i) where a co-supervisor is added because the other supervisor does not have an appropriate academic qualification (e.g. does not have a Ph.D. or equivalent); - (ii) where a student wishes to draw equally upon the expertise of two supervisors from different disciplines; - (iii) where a new faculty member is introduced to the standards of the department by providing an opportunity to work with an experienced supervisor; and - (iv) where required to conform to Dalhousie University Faculty of Graduate Studies' practice regarding external supervisors or supervisors not from the student's department of program.
+An Adjunct faculty member may be the academic supervisor of a student, provided the student also has an internal advisor to handle the administrative details.

-Students are advised to meet with their co-supervisors, together, early in their program to clarify the roles, responsibilities and expectations of each co-supervisor and to devise a communication strategy with each co-supervisor (e.g. in some instances students with co-supervisors will be expected to work closely with only one of the co-supervisors on the thesis research project, while in others a student may be expected to meet with both co-supervisors regularly regarding the thesis research).
+Students are advised to meet with their co-supervisors, together, early in their program to clarify the roles, responsibilities, and expectations of each co-supervisor and to devise a communication strategy with each co-supervisor (e.g. in some instances students with co-supervisors will be expected to work closely with only one of the co-supervisors on the thesis research project, while in others a student may be expected to meet with both co-supervisors regularly regarding the thesis research).